-Here at Skylarks we have a small, passionate team that supports the growing community of children and families.
-Staff are always approachable and willing to help any parent, carer, sibling or child with an additional need that comes through our doors.
+Here at Skylarks we have a small, passionate team that supports a growing community of children and families.
+Staff are always approachable and willing to help any parent, carer, sibling or child with an additional need who comes through our doors.

-To find out more about their experience, and how they can help, we have put together these short biographies:
+To find out more about our team's experience, and how they can help, we have put together these short biographies:

-I am the father of unruly boys, including two with additional needs and disabilities.
-I work on Skylarks' grants, fundraising, reports, strategy, and most recently our new rebrand.
-I have worked within the charity sector for the past 8 years including at other Richmond upon Thames organisations such as Richmond Borough Mind and Richmond Carers Centre.
-I have a demonstrated history of working in the Health and Wellbeing industry and am skilled in operations management, small business development and managing client relations.
-Working at Skylarks is incredibly rewarding; being able to see the difference made to children's lives as a result of the work my colleagues, the volunteers, our Trustees and I do is a great privilege.
+I have worked within the charity sector for the past eight years including at other Richmond upon Thames organisations such as Richmond Borough Mind and Richmond Carers Centre.
+Working at Skylarks is incredibly rewarding; being able to see the difference made to children's lives as a result of the work my colleagues, the volunteers, and our trustees do, is a great privilege.

 Fiona Morgan, Operations Manager